 Then, we'll talk about low carbohydrate diets.
 Because there's something very important that happens when you eat a low carbohydrate diet specifically, with your A1c, that most people even who eat a low carbohydrate diet, don't understand.
 So we're going to go into that in detail.
 I want you guys to become world's experts on this particular subject.

-And then finally, we're going to talk about why your A1c is, what we call an incomplete indicator of your diabetes health, because it's important, but it is not holy grail of your diabetes health.
+And then finally, we're going to talk about why your A1c is, what we call an incomplete indicator of your diabetes health, because it's important, but it is not the holy grail of your diabetes health.
 And then lastly, but definitely not least, we're gonna be talking about how you can reduce your A1c and gain insulin sensitivity at the same time.
 So, we got a fun presentation today.

 Download the Podcast Transcript Today